Azure-Samples/azure-health-data-and-ai-samples/samples/patientandpopulationservices-smartonfhir-oncg10/docs/deployment.md

     azd env set ApiPublisherEmail "Your Email"
     ```
 1. Start the deployment of your environment by running the 'azd' command.
 This action will provision the infrastructure as well as deploy the code, which is expected to take about an hour.
+     ```
+    azd up
+    ```
-    - When running this command, you must select the subscription name and location from the drop-down menus to specify the deployment location for all resources.
+    - When running this command, you must select the `subscription name` and `location` from the drop-down menus to specify the deployment location for all resources.
     - Please be aware that this sample can only be deployed in the EastUS2, WestUS2, or CentralUS regions.
 Make sure you choose one of these regions during the deployment process.
     - The azd provision command will prompt users to enter values for the `existingResourceGroupName` and `fhirid` parameters.
 Users can provide values based on their requirements as below
         - `existingResourceGroupName` : This parameter allows the user to decide whether to deploy this sample in an existing resource group or to create a new resource group and deploy the sample.
 Leaving this parameter empty will create a new resource group named '{env_name}-rg' and deploy the sample.
 If the user provides an existing resource group, the sample will be deployed in that resource group.